magley/nakevaleng/ds/merkletree/README.md

 		+----+----+----+----+----+----+----+----+-

-		where Ni is the i-th merkle node, serialized

-		the tree above would then look like:
+		where Ni is the i-th merkle node, serialized the array above would create the following tree:

                      N1
                    /    \